 “there is one less light tonight.
 Another candle has been blown out in this increasingly dark world.”

-My nana’s lullabys caused me to believe singers shine their light most effectively.
-Since sound creates worlds and governs the natural laws of the universe; singers balance light -vs dark.
+My nana’s lullaby caused me to believe singers shine their light most effectively.
+Since sound creates worlds and governs the natural laws of the universe; singers balance Light -vs. Dark.